Welcome to Nic's Fix!

 Most HomePod repairs run $70, and only go up to $80 if a whole speaker or entire board needs to be replaced.
 All HomePod repairs come with a 1 year warranty.
 You can always opt for no repair for no charge, and either donate your HomePod or cover return shipping.

-I'm happy to finally offer shipping both ways, powered by PirateShip.com!
+Powered by PirateShip.com!
 All estimates include USA shipping both ways.
 Take $10 off any repair if you want to handle your own shipping each way, up to $20 both ways.
-If you need a box and packing material to ship your HomePod, I can send them to you for an additional $15.
+If you need a box, packing material, and tape to ship your HomePod, I can ship them to you for an additional $15.

 If you're outside the USA, check the list of worldwide repairers under my address first!
 If you can pay for the shipping, I'll take repairs from anyone, anywhere!